eXpandFramework/Reactive.XAF/src/Modules/Agnostic/ModelViewInheritance/Readme.md

 The module is tested on Azure for each build with these [tests](https://github.com/eXpandFramework/Packages/tree/master/src/Tests/Modules/ModelViewInheritance)

 ### Examples
-The module is already integrated in `eXpandFramework` and is installed with all modules, so there is no need for explicit registration.

 Bellow are a few examples of how we use the module in `eXpandFramework`.